ThomasEWoolley/Modelling_with_Differential_Equations/README.md

 Like the latex notes the question and answers are provided in a single .tex document.
 However, the answers can be hidden by changing the line \includecomment{Answ} to \excludecomment{Answ}.

+# Course contents
+Below I reproduce the sections that appear in the latex notes.

 ## 1 Introduction
 1.1 Preliminary definitions